manujavangula/WineQuality/README.md

 ![](Visualizations/SulphatesDensityPlot.png)

-  * Correlation Matrix & Heatmap: Correlation matrix and heatmap were utilized to compute a pairwise comparison of columns and retreieve correlation coefficient to narrow down which features to use for model creation
+  * **Correlation Matrix & Heatmap**: Correlation matrix and heatmap were utilized to compute a pairwise comparison of columns and retreieve correlation coefficient to narrow down which features to use for model creation

 ![](Visualizations/CorrMatrix.png)
 ![](Visualizations/CorrelationHeatmap.png)